 Tori Bush is an arts administrator, writer, maker and explorer.
 Tori has an M.A. in Arts Administration and was previously the Programs Director for the Creative Alliance of New Orleans.
 A contributing writer for Pelican Bomb, Daily Serving, Artvoices and editor for Catalogue, Tori was a finalist in the Creative Capital/Arts Writer’s grant this year.
-Living between the river and the lake, Tori lets the Louisiana bath of honey, salt and political guignol roll over her.
 She believes New Orleans may be the last habitable city in the U.S.

 Musician, co-creator of Scary Toesies puppet shows (the greatest show on Earth), and mechanical genius.